tgriesser/checkit/README.md

 A DOM-independent validation library for **Node.js** and the **browser**.

 It allows you to seamlessly validate full javascript objects, defining custom messages, labels, and validations, with full support for asynchronous validations with promises.
+It supports [conditional validations](#conditional-validations), and has powerful, consistent [error structuring](#checkit-errors) and [utility methods](#error-utility-methods) for manipulating your errors' output any way you can imagine.

 ```js
 var mainRules = Checkit(rules);